Apply to Truman

 - ACT or SAT score – freshmen or transfers with less than 12 credit hours

-- Essay – waived if eligible for TruMerit Automatic Admission
+- Essay – waived if eligible for TruMerit Automatic Admission but required for additional scholarship consideration

 To request the application in an alternate form, please contact the Office of Student Access and Disability Services.